Living In London: Is It Worth The Cost?

 However, if you’re smart with your money and choices, you can live reasonably comfortably on a smaller salary.

-St James Park, the oldest of the Royal parks in London, is located in the centre of the city just next to Buckingham Palace.
+St James Park, the oldest of the Royal parks in London, is located in the center of the city just next to Buckingham Palace.

 2. Travelling within London is expensive